 Dave Murray, rewardStyle Executive Vice President of International Operations, explains how digital content creators navigate today's capricious online climate, continue to influence the purchase funnel and drive change in consumer purchase behaviour.

 Despite the oft-touted immensity of Facebook’s audience targeting ability and suite of ad options to suit every advertiser’s needs, Zuckerberg’s blue baby remains to be a difficult channel for brands to put their finger on.

-Any marketer throwing budget at Facebook’s ad tech - or even those just considering it - shouldn’t miss this session by Alan Frankton, head of paid media at Ayima, as he reels off the most common errors he’s picked up auditing accounts and explains how a granular approach to account setup can mean small changes with big impact.
+Any marketer throwing budget at Facebook’s ad tech - or even those just considering it - shouldn’t miss this session by Abby Latham, senior campaign manager at Ayima, as she reels off the most common errors she’s picked up auditing accounts and explains how a granular approach to account setup can mean small changes with big impact.

 Video ad spend on mobile increased 98% in 2016.
 Why?
 Just under three-quarters of mobile consumers watch video on their device daily…